 Cats can get arthritis in their spine, joints, and limbs, and unlike dogs, are less likely to show their pain.
 This is true for all ailments with which they may suffer.
-Some symptoms to watch for with cats: no longer able to sit or lay in familiar positions, inability to jump as high or at all, changes in eating and grooming habits, and less tolerant of being touched or interactive with you.
+Some symptoms of joint pain to watch for with cats: no longer able to sit or lay in familiar positions, inability to jump as high or at all, changes in eating and grooming habits, and less tolerant of being touched or interactive with you.

-Dogs are more likely to manifest joint pain in the way that they walk and move.
+Dogs are more likely to manifest joint pain in the way they walk and move.
 Their gait may be uneven, they may limp, or shift their weight often.